 Sixth, for video shooters, the Nikon Z7 is also a superior option, thanks to 4:2:2 10-bit recording with N-Log, which is absent on the D850.
 After using the Nikon Z7 for shooting 4K video, we can say with confidence that it is a much better video camera than the D850, especially when hand-holding the camera and using IBIS.
 Although the Nikon Z7 cannot do a full sensor readout like the Z6 does for 4K video and relies on line-skipping, the video quality is superb and the option to output 10-bit footage with N-Log via HDMI puts the Z7 in line with professional video recording cameras like Panasonic GH5 / GH5S.

 Lastly, when it comes to autofocus performance and camera buffer, the Nikon D850 is a more capable camera than the Z7.
-Although Nikon did a great job with its first iteration of mirrorless cameras, autofocus performance of the Z7 for tracking moving subjects is arguably inferior in comparison.
-While the Nikon D850 is not made for photographing fast action, if you shoot fast-moving subjects with the camera, you will find it to be a superior tool, thanks to excellent autofocus options (such as 3D-Tracking and Group AF) and snappier continuous tracking capabilities.
+Although Nikon did a great job with its first iteration of mirrorless cameras, autofocus performance of the Z7 for tracking moving subjects is still inferior by comparison.
+While the Nikon D850 is not mainly targeted at action photographers, if you shoot fast-moving subjects with the camera, you will find it to be a superior tool, thanks to excellent autofocus options (such as 3D-Tracking and Group AF) and snappier continuous tracking capabilities.

 Being able to focus right on the sensor does have significant benefits – you no longer have to worry about lens focusing problems and lens calibration.